rien333/numbersense-vae/thesis/README.md

 neural netwoks to visual numerosity estimation, although without using natural images.
-They discoverd that some resultant neural populations concerned with numerosity estimation shared multiple properties with biological populations participating in similair tasks, most prominently an encoding scheme that was invariant to the cumaltative surface area of the objects present in the provided images.
-Present research hopes to discover a similair kind of invarience to surface area.
+They discoverd that some resultant neural populations concerned with numerosity estimation shared multiple properties with biological populations participating in similar tasks, most prominently an encoding scheme that was invariant to the cumaltative surface area of the objects present in the provided images.
+Present research hopes to discover a similar kind of invarience to surface area.
 Likewise, we will employ the same scale invarience test, although a succesfull application to natural images already shows a fairly abstract representation of number, as the objects therein already contain varied visual features.

 Some simplicity of the dataset used by Stoianov and Zorzi (2012) is due their use of the relatively computationally expensive restricted